red5pro/red5pro-server-frontend/DEVELOPER_README.md

 This command will run a new build and place the generated files in /webapps.

 ### Watch
+_This build options requires you to have a Red5 Pro Server installed on your machine and its location defined in the [settings.json](settings.json) under the __red5pro-server__ param_

 To interactively develop the pages that are generated and deployed to the local Red5 Pro Server:

 ```